Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

-In this section, we upper bound the treewidth of outer min-$k$-planar graphs.
-We improve the previous bound of $3k+1$ presented in~\cite{FirmanGKOW24} to $3\cdot \floor{0.5k}+4$.
+In this section, we establish an upper bound on the treewidth of outer min-$k$-planar graphs.
+We improve the previous bound of $3k+1$ presented in~\cite{FirmanGKOW24} to $3\cdot \floor{k/2}+4$.
 We begin by introducing required notation.

-For an outer min-$k$-planar graph $G$ with a given drawing $\Gamma$, we define a \emph{crossing graph} $G_C$ as a graph, in which the vertex set is a union of $V(G)$ and all crossing points of the edges of $G$.
-We say that a vertex $w \in V(G_C)$ \emph{lies} on an edge $uv \in E(G)$ if $w$ is an endpoint of $uv$ or the crossing point corresponding to $w$ belongs to the segment that is a drawing of the edge $uv$ in $\Gamma$.
-Graph $G_C$ contains an edge between two vertices if and only if they are consecutive vertices lying on the drawing of some edge of $G$.
-Observe that $G_C$ is a planar graph.
-We say that an edge $xy \in E(G_C)$ \emph{lies} on an edge $uv \in E(G)$ if both $x$ and $y$ lie on $uv$ in $\Gamma$.
-Furthermore, we say that a vertex $v \in V(G_C)$ is \emph{outer} if it is adjacent to the outer face of $G_C$.
+For an outer min-$k$-planar graph $G$ with a given drawing $\Gamma$, we define the \emph{planarization} $G_P$ (with respect to $\Gamma$) as the graph whose vertex set is the union of $V(G)$ and all crossing points of edges of $G$.
+We say that a vertex $w \in V(G_P)$ \emph{lies} on an edge $uv \in E(G)$ if $w$ is an endpoint of $uv$, or if the crossing point corresponding to $w$ belongs to the segment representing the drawing of $uv$ in $\Gamma$.
+Graph $G_P$ contains an edge between two vertices if and only if they are consecutive vertices lying on the drawing of some edge of $G$.
+Observe that $G_P$ is a planar graph.
+We say that an edge $xy \in E(G_P)$ \emph{lies} on an edge $uv \in E(G)$ if both $x$ and $y$ lie on $uv$ in $\Gamma$.
+Furthermore, we say that a vertex $v \in V(G_P)$ is \emph{outer} if it is incident to the outer face of $G_P$.
 Otherwise, $v$ is an \emph{inner} vertex.
-As we consider only maximal graphs $G$, the outer vertices of $G_C$ are exactly the vertices of $G$.
-By $f_o$ we will denote the outer face of $G_C$.
+As we consider only maximal outer min-$k$-planar graphs $G$, the outer vertices of $G_P$ are exactly the vertices of $G$, while the inner vertices of $G_P$ are exactly the crossing points of edges of $G$.
+By $f_o$ we denote the outer face of $G_P$.

-For a planar graph $G$, denote $G^*$ as the graph dual to $G$.
-By $f^* \in V(G^*)$ we denote the vertex dual to the face $f$ of $G$ and by $e^* \in E(G^*)$ we denote the edge dual to an edge $e \in E(G)$.
-We remark that $G^*$ can be drawn on the drawing of $G$ in a way that $f^*$ is on the face $f$ and the drawing of $e^*$ is a curve that passes through the edge $e$ and faces corresponding to the endpoints of $e^*$.
+For a planar graph $G$, let $G^*$ denote its dual graph.
+Let $f^* \in V(G^*)$ denote the vertex dual to the face $f$ of $G$, and let $e^* \in E(G^*)$ denote the edge dual to the edge $e \in E(G)$.
+We remark that $G^*$ can be drawn on the drawing of $G$ in a way that $f^*$ is on the face $f$ and the drawing of $e^*$ is a curve that crosses the edge $e$ exactly once and passes only through the faces corresponding to the endpoints of $e^*$.

-The following lemma shows a bijection between a spanning tree $T$ of a planar graph $G$ and a spanning tree of $G^*$, that we denote by $T^* = \dual(T)$.
-We also use notation $\dual(T^*)$ for $T$.
+The following lemma shows a bijection between a spanning tree $T$ of a planar graph $G$ and a spanning tree $T^*$ of $G^*$, where $T^* = \dual(T)$.
+We also use the notation $\dual(T^*)$ to denote $T$.

 \begin{lemma} [Folklore] Let $T$ be a spanning tree of a planar graph $G$.
 Then $T^*$ with $V(T^*) = V(G^*)$ and $E(T^*) = \set{e^*:e\in E(G) \setminus E(T)}$ is a spanning tree of $G^*$. \end{lemma}